iOS 11 brings drag-and-drop, windows and a file system to iPad

 The first change is that the dock can now be filled with a bunch of apps — making it look and function like the dock on your iMac.
 The dock can also now appear on any screen — meaning you don’t have to go home to access the dock.

-There’s also new app switcher which essentially brings “windows” to iPad.
-When activated you can see (and switch between) each window you are working on, and each window maintains split-view apps if you are using them.
+There’s also a new app switcher, which essentially brings “windows” to iPad.
+When activated, you can see (and switch between) each window you are working on, and each window maintains split-view apps if you are using them.

 Apple also introduced drag-and-drop functionality throughout iOS 11.
 For example, you can drag a URL or Photo from Safari into a mail message that’s occupying the other half of the screen.